ESSENTIALS OF DIAGNOSIS

 Neoplasms of the nasal cavity and paranasal sinuses often mimic symptoms of chronic rhinosinusitis including nasal obstruction, rhinorrhea, and sinus pressure.
 Some clinical symptoms can suggest a neoplastic process, such as unilateral swelling, pain, and epistaxis.
 Orbital symptoms, such as diplopia, proptosis, visual loss, and epiphora can occur with either tumor invasion or expansion into the orbit.
 Tumors extending into the nasopharynx can obstruct the eustachian tube, resulting in middle ear fullness and hearing loss.
 Advanced tumors may present with cranial neuropathies, and occasional frontal lobe symptoms if the anterior cranial fossa is invaded.
 Tumors may also invade through the floor of the nasal cavity and present as a hard palate, oral cavity mass with loose dentition.
 Persistent nasal symptoms refractory to conservative medical treatment may suggest a neoplastic process rather than an infectious or inflammatory etiology.

 Physical exam should include a full head and neck exam.
 Anterior rhinoscopy as well as a full endoscopic nasal examination after decongestion should be performed.
 The nasal mucosa should be closely examined for masses or lesions.
 The septum can be deviated to the contralateral side from an expansile mass, or invaded directly by disease.
 Superiorly, the ethmoid roof should be closely inspected for lesions arising in the space including esthesioneuroblastomas and encephaloceles.
 Examination of the oral cavity should be included to determine if invasion into the maxilla has occurred.
-Expansion of the alveolar ridge or loose dentition may indicate bone invasion into ...
+Expansion of the alveolar ridge or loose dentition may indicate bone ...